-The pictograph appears to represent two distinct types of soldiers in a single depiction.
+The pictograph appears to represent two different types of soldiers in one depiction.
 The harquebusier were the men who carried the harquebus, but the cavaliers were the ones who carried the adarga.
 The pictograph also shows something on top of the head.
 This is probably an attempt to depict the Conquistador Morion comb helmet.
 The object in the pictograph flares out somewhat and appears to be trying to depict the 'comb' on top of the helmet.
 However, it could also represent feathers on top of a helmet, similar to the c.
 1590 engraving above.

 Spanish Conquistador Morion Comb Helmet (c.
 17th century) (Wikipedia) Another essential and related item on the pictograph wall is a depiction of a horse beside the Conquistador.
 Note that it is painted in the same pigment.
 The exaggerated neck indicates that this is intended to be a horse.
-The snout may have been slightly spalled off.
+The snout may have been spalled off slightly.
 At this period in the Trans-Pecos Indian homeland, the horse was probably a completely new sight and would have been worthy of being included in a depiction story.

-Horse depiction next to the Conquistador Jumano: The Trans-Pecos Indians
+Horse depiction next to Conquistador Jumano: The Trans-Pecos Indians

 Jumano Indians hunting bison (Artist Feather Radhas) Jumano Trader c.
-1580 (Artist Andrew Hall) The Jumano were mentioned by name in Spanish documents from 1583 to around 1750.
-The written record indicates that they were mobile hunter-gatherers in the Trans-Pecos region, frequently moving and often traveling great distances.
+1580 (Artist Andrew Hall) The Jumano were mentioned by name in Spanish documents beginning in 1583 and continuing until around 1750.
+The written record shows that they were mobile hunter-gatherers in the Trans-Pecos region who frequently moved and often traveled great distances.
 (Trans-Pecos Mountains & Basins) They followed and hunted the bison herds and were traders with regions far and wide from their home territory.
 The main Jumano home area covered the territory from the Rio Grande River, east of current Del Rio, to the region beyond Presidio on the river to the west.
-Their northern border was located to the north of the confluence of the Concho and Colorado Rivers, on the east, and the Pecos River to the west.
-Meyers Spring is situated right in the heart of the residential area.
+Their northern border was to the north of the confluence of the Concho and Colorado Rivers on the east and the Pecos River to the west.
+Meyers Spring sits right in the middle of the home area.

 A map of the original homeland of the Jumano Indians based on early encounters with Spanish explorers.

 (Image courtesy of Texas Beyond History) The Conquistador Expeditions - First Contact There were essentially four Conquistador expeditions into the American Southwest between 1540 and 1598.
-(Schroeder, TSHA, Tempkin) This does not include the account of Cabeza de Vaca, who was in survival mode and a state of destitution throughout his journey from one Indian tribe to another, and with the loss of almost all his men as he moved through what is now Texas before finding his way into Mexico.
+(Schroeder, TSHA, Tempkin) This does not include the account of Cabeza de Vaca, who was in survival mode and a state of destitution throughout his journey from one Indian tribe to another and with the loss of almost all his men as he moved through what is now Texas before finding his way into Mexico.
 One additional expedition that was not considered a Conquistador expedition but did cross through the Lower Pecos and Trans-Pecos regions in 1590 was Gaspar Castaño de Sosa.
-In 1589, de Sosa, unable to obtain official permission for the expedition and fearing arrest, departed without permission on July 27, 1590, from Almaden (now Monclova, Coahuila), intending to settle in New Mexico.
+In 1589, de Sosa, unable to obtain official permission for the expedition and fearing he would be arrested, departed without permission on July 27, 1590, from Almaden (now Monclova, Coahuila), intending to settle in New Mexico.
 Thus, his journey had characteristics of both a flight from prosecution and an exploration.
-Accompanying de Sosa were the 170 Spanish inhabitants of the town, presumably including most, if not all, of the Converso settlers and his soldiers.
+Accompanying de Sosa were the 170 Spanish inhabitants of the town, presumably including most or all of the Converso settlers and his soldiers.
 The prospective settlers took with them a large number of livestock and carried their possessions in a slow-moving wagon train.
-Unlike most Conquistador expeditions, this expedition did not have Catholic priests accompanying it.
+Unlike most Conquistador expeditions, no Catholic priests accompanied this expedition.
 De Sosa crossed the Rio Grande River in the current Del Rio area and proceeded to move north up the Pecos River on the east side and then continued to Santa Fe.
 (Diego Perez De Luxan)